Boolean formula manipulation (pysat.formula

 This module is designed to facilitate fast and easy PySAT-development by

-class, which
+class, which can be used to

-represents a formula in conjunctive normal form (CNF).
+define a formula in conjunctive normal form (CNF).

 Recall that a CNF formula is conventionally seen as a set of clauses, each